North Korea reports 15 more suspected COVID-19 deaths

 SEOUL, South Korea (AP) — North Korea has confirmed 15 more deaths and hundreds of thousands of additional patients with fevers as it mobilizes more than a million health and other workers to try to suppress the country’s first COVID-19 outbreak, state media reported Sunday.

-After maintaining a widely disputed claim to be coronavirus-free for more than two years, North Korea announced Thursday that it had found its first COVID-19 patients since the pandemic began.
+After maintaining a widely disputed claim that it’s been coronavirus-free for more than two years, North Korea announced Thursday that it had found its first COVID-19 patients since the pandemic began.

-It has said a fever has spread across the country “explosively” since late April but hasn’t disclosed exactly how many COVID-19 cases it has found.
+It said a fever has spread across the country “explosively” since late April but hasn’t disclosed exactly how many COVID-19 cases were found.
 Some experts say North Korea lacks the diagnostic kits needed to test a large number of suspected COVID-19 patients.

 The additional deaths reported Sunday took the country’s reported fever-related fatalities to 42.
 The official Korean Central News Agency also reported that another 296,180 people with fevers had been tallied, taking the reported total to 820,620.